excitoon/google-photos-tools/README.md

 ### `find-photos-without-album`

-Finds photos without album.
-After finding opens few browser windows where required photos are selected.
+Finds photos without album and opens few browser windows where the photos are selected.

 #### Dependencies